 The 1998 Florida Legislature amended Chapter 553, Florida Statutes, and Building Construction Standards, to create a single state building code that is enforced by local governments.
 As of March 1, 2002, the Florida Building Code supersedes all local building codes.
 The Florida Building Code was developed and maintained by the Florida Building Commission.
 It is updated every three years and may be amended annually to incorporate interpretations and clarifications.

-The main goal of the Miami Beach Building Department is to safeguard the public health, safety and general welfare of the City’s residents and visitors by ensuring compliance with the Florida Building Code.
-The Department is lead by the Building Department Director/Building Official.
-The Department is divided into two divisions; support services and operations.
+The mission of the City of Miami Beach Building Department is to safeguard the public health, safety and general welfare of the City’s residents and visitors by ensuring compliance with the Florida Building Code and the City of Miami Beach Code of Ordinances.

 The Building Department includes three sections: Administrative Services, Environmental Sustainability and Operations.
 The Administrative Services Section provides administrative support to the entire Building Department by requisitioning goods and services, processing invoices for accounts payable, creating invoices for accounts receivable, maintaining all personnel files and Human Resources transactions, payroll processing, budgeting and information technology support.
 The Environmental Sustainability Section works to improve our resources, prevent harm to the natural environment, protect human health, and benefit the social, economic and environmental well-being of the community for present and future generations.
 The Operations Section is responsible for administering the various provisions of the Florida Building Code, including accepting permit applications, reviewing and approving construction plans in accordance with the provisions of the Florida Building Code, inspecting construction ensure compliance with the approved plans and issuing violations for those projects where construction was done without or not in compliance with approved permits.